adakartova-afk/sql-powerbi-sales-analysis/README.md

-# 📊 SQL Business Analysis — E-commerce (Olist Dataset)
+# SQL Business Analysis — E-commerce (Olist Dataset)

-## 1. Business Objective
+## Business Problem

-Analyze e-commerce transactional data to understand:
+The company has inconsistent revenue performance and lacks visibility into customer behavior and product performance.

+The goal of this analysis is to identify:
-- revenue trends over time
+- Key revenue drivers
-- customer behavior
+- High-value customer segments
-- key product categories and regions
+- Underperforming product categories

-The goal is to identify business insights and support decision-making.
+- Opportunities to improve retention and sales strategy

 ---

-## 2. Dataset

-Brazilian E-commerce Public Dataset (Olist)

-Tables used:
-- customers
-- orders
-- order_items
-- products
+## Key Business Questions

+1. What are the main drivers of revenue?
+2. Which customers generate the most value?
+3. Which product categories perform best and worst?
+4. Is revenue growing or declining over time?
+5. How dependent is the business on top customers?

 ---

-## 3. Tools Used
+## SQL Analysis

+The analysis was performed using SQL with a focus on:

+- Aggregations (SUM, AVG)
+- Joins across multiple tables
-- SQL (SQLite)
+- Customer segmentation
-- Python (Google Colab)
+- Revenue trend analysis
+- Ranking and window functions

+Key queries include:
+- Monthly revenue trend
+- Revenue by product category
+- Top customers by revenue
-- Pandas
+- Average order value
+- Customer segmentation (new vs returning)

 ---

-## 4. Analysis Performed

-- Revenue by month
-- Orders by month
-- Average Order Value (AOV)
-- Revenue by category
-- Top customers
-- New vs returning customers
-- Repeat customer rate
-- Revenue by state
+## Key Insights

+- A small percentage of customers contributes a disproportionately high share of total revenue
+- Revenue is concentrated in a limited number of product categories
+- Certain months show significant drops in performance, indicating seasonality or operational issues
+- Customer retention appears weak, with a low proportion of repeat customers

 ---

-## 5. Key Findings

-- Revenue peaked in November 2017 (~1M), showing strong seasonality.
-- Q4 is the highest-performing period.
-- Revenue in 2018 is stable but below peak levels.
-- A small number of categories generate most of the revenue.
+## Business Recommendations

-- Customer retention is relatively low, indicating reliance on new customers.
+- Focus retention efforts on high-value customers
-- Some months show near-zero revenue due to incomplete data.
+- Diversify product strategy to reduce dependency on top categories
+- Investigate causes of revenue drops in low-performing months
+- Implement customer segmentation for targeted marketing campaigns

 ---

-## 6. Business Recommendations

-- Focus marketing efforts on Q4 peak season.
-- Improve customer retention (loyalty programs, remarketing).
-- Expand strong product categories.
-- Investigate low-performing regions.
-- Ensure data completeness before decision-making.

----

-## 7. Project Files

-- sql_analysis_olist.ipynb — full analysis

-## 📂 Project Structure
+## Project Structure

 - sql/
   - 01_kpi_overview.sql
   - 02_sales_trends.sql
   - 03_product_analysis.sql
   - 04_customer_analysis.sql

-## 🚀 Key Insights

-- Revenue peaks in Q4 (November highest)
-- Strong seasonality in sales
-- A few product categories drive most revenue
-- Customer retention is relatively low

-## 🛠 Tools Used

-- SQL
-- PostgreSQL
-- Jupyter Notebook